ricardoues/data-lake/README.md

 ## Discussion

-Data warehouses are core components in data science, they are optimized for queries and are used for reporting and data analysis.
-In this sense, Sparkify need to put attention to the consumer behaviour in order to do the following analysis:
+Data lakes are core components in data science, according to databricks a data lake is

 * Statistics about songs, users, and artists
 * Predict customer churn